EQT

 [1] All data is year-ended December 31, respective to the year.

 [2] In July 2021, we acquired strategic assets located in the Appalachian Basin from Alta Resources Development, LLC (the Alta Assets).
+Additionally, in August 2023, we acquired THQ Appalachia I Midco, LLC and THQ-XcL Holdings I Midco, LLC (XcL Midstream), collectively known as the Tug-XcL Assets.
 All of the data included in the table above includes data from the Alta Assets.
-Additionally, in August 2023, we acquired THQ Appalachia I Midco, LLC (Tug Hill) and THQ-XcL Holdings I Midco, LLC (XcL Midstream), and respective upstream and midstream assets associated with such acquisition (the Tug-XcL Assets).
-Data from the Tug-XcL Assets is included within the 2023 data column in the table above.
+Data from the Tug-XcL Assets is included within the 2023-2024 data columns in the table above.
+In July 2024, we acquired Equitrans Midstream Corporation (the Equitrans Assets).
+Data from the Equitrans Assets is included in the 2024 data column, except GHG emissions.

 [3] We are subject to the methodologies for reporting GHG emissions under Subpart W (Petroleum and Natural Gas Systems) of the EPA’s Greenhouse Gas Reporting Program.
 We calculate our Scope 1 GHG emissions using EPA calculation guidelines under 40 Code of Federal Regulations Part 98.
 Notably, there are certain sources of emissions which are not reported to the EPA, either because the amount of emissions does not satisfy the minimum reporting threshold or because the EPA does not require emissions from the particular source to be reported.
 Pursuant to the AXPC’s ESG Metrics Framework guidance, the Scope 1 GHG emissions disclosed in this table include only our EPA Subpart W emissions for the onshore production and gathering and boosting segments, and thus, in some cases there may be additional sources of Scope 1 GHG emissions that are not reflected because they are not required to be reported to the EPA under Subpart W.